 - Approximately one-third of APA members are employed in educational settings.

 - Nearly one-half of the members engage in educational activities.

 - Also within APA are approximately 64,000 student members and 2,300 high school teacher affiliates.

 These psychologists, students and faculty from hundreds of universities, colleges, professional schools and secondary schools have the potential to unite and become a powerful voice on Capitol Hill.

-Grassroots support from the FEDAC network is vital to the success of education advocacy authorizing and appropriations legislative initiatives.
-More specifically, the FEDAC network enables grassroots support from the psychology education and training community to garner increased federal funding through such important legislation and programs as the:
+Grassroots support from the Federal Education Advocacy grassroots network is vital to the success of education advocacy authorizing and appropriations legislative initiatives.
+More specifically, it enables the psychology education and training community to help garner increased funding for important federal programs, such as the:

-Bureau of Health Professions’ Graduate Psychology Education (GPE) Program.
+Health Resources & Services Administration’s Graduate Psychology Education (GPE) Program.
 Financial support for psychology graduate programs and internships, including interns, faculty and curriculum development.

 Higher Education Act (HEA).
 Federal assistance for graduate study.